 - Work towards meeting one or more of the United Nations Sustainable Development Goals.

 Community Impact Grants are awarded for definite purposes and should be complete or take place within the project period of July 1, 2021 to June 30, 2022.
 Pilot or demonstration projects must include provision for evaluation and a realistic plan for financial viability beyond the pilot stage to be considered for funding.
 DEADLINE for applications April 30th, 2021 at 4pm.

 Petrolia Community Fund - CLOSED

 The Petrolia Community Fund Grant process is now closed.
 The grants are given to organizations that are focused on improving the quality of life in the greater Petrolia area.
 Quality of life includes all aspects of the arts, culture, education, the environment, health, recreation and social services and issues affecting the community.
-Projects funded in 2020 will be announced New Year's Day
+Projects funded in 2020 include: